moelhadary/Mine-Sweeper/README.md

   <em>Fig: URDF Model of Robot</em><br><br>
 </div>

-The project is set to be finished in April 11, 2024.
+The project is set to be finished on April 11, 2024.